renjie-liang/renjie-liang.github.io/_pages/about.md

 # About Me
 <span class='anchor' id='about-me'></span>
 I am Renjie Liang, an incoming PhD student at the University of Florida.
 I served as a research associate at **Nanyang Technological University**, collaborating with Prof. [Aixin Sun](https://scholar.google.com/citations?user=wyKGVKUAAAAJ&hl=zh-CN).
-Prior to that, I worked as a research intern under the guidance of Prof. [Tat-Seng Chua](https://scholar.google.com/citations?user=Z9DWCBEAAAAJ&hl=zh-CN&oi=ao) and Post PhD.
+Prior to that, I worked as a research intern under the guidance of Prof. [Tat-Seng Chua](https://scholar.google.com/citations?user=Z9DWCBEAAAAJ&hl=zh-CN&oi=ao) and research fellow.
 [Wei Ji](https://jiwei0523.github.io/).
 I completed my Master's degree at **Sun Yat-sen University**, China in 2020, and my Bachelor's degree at **Central South University**, China in 2017.
 My research interests are centered around information retrieval, multimodal understanding, and AI for healthcare.